what is a birthkeeper? how doulas end up as peacemakers

 However, birthkeepers are women (yes, women) who recognize that the current system is deeply damaging.

-Instead of continuing to work within the system, and witness the re-traumatization of mothers while "holding space" - birthkeepers are calling bullshit and teaching women how to take back their power.
+Instead of continuing to work within (and unwittingly prop up) the system, while witnessing the re-traumatization of mothers - birthkeepers are calling bullshit and teaching women how to take back their power.

 A doula working within scope is always walking a thin line between what her clients need and want, and what she knows the medical system expects from her (i.e. cooperation and compliance, to stay out of their way).